Haus der Kunst

-The Haus der Kunst ([ˈhaʊs deːɐ̯ ˈkʊnst], House of Art) is a non-collecting modern and contemporary art museum in Munich, Germany.
+The Haus der Kunst ([ˈhaʊs deːɐ̯ ˈkʊnst], House of Art) is a museum for modern and contemporary art in Munich, Bavaria.
 It is located at Prinzregentenstraße 1 at the southern edge of the Englischer Garten, Munich's largest park.
+It was built between 1933 and 1937 at the behest of Adolf Hitler and to a monumental neo-classical design by Paul Troost as Haus der deutschen Kunst.

-History
+Exhibits

-Nazi Germany
+Nazi architecture

-The building was constructed from 1933 to 1937 following plans of architect Paul Ludwig Troost as Nazi Germany's first monumental structure of Nazi architecture and as Nazi propaganda.
-The museum, then called Haus der Deutschen Kunst ("House of German Art"), was opened on 18 July 1937 as a showcase for what the Nazi Party regarded as Germany's finest art, with celebrations including a historical pageant and a military parade.
-The inaugural exhibition was the Große Deutsche Kunstausstellung ("Great German Art Exhibition"), which was intended as an edifying contrast to the condemned modern art on display in the concurrent Degenerate Art Exhibition.
+Haus der Kunst was the first major architectural project commissioned by the Nazis.
+The founding stone was laid by Adolf Hitler in October 1933.
+Haus der Kunst is an example of totalitarian classicism and was built in stone.

-On 15 and 16 July 1939, the Große Deutsche Kunstausstellung inside the Haus der Deutschen Kunst was complemented by the monumental Tag der Deutschen Kunst celebration of "2,000 years of Germanic culture" where luxuriously draped floats (one of them carrying a 5 meter tall golden Nazi Reichsadler) and thousands of actors in historical costumes paraded down Prinzregentenstraße for hours in the presence of Adolf Hitler, Hermann Göring, Joseph Goebbels, Heinrich Himmler, Albert Speer, Robert Ley, Reinhard Heydrich, and many other high-ranking Nazis, with minor events taking place in the Englischer Garten nearby.
+Nazi propaganda

-The 1939 Tag der Deutschen Kunst was documented by a group of hobby cinematographers on 16 mm Kodachrome color movie.
-The resulting 30-minute film is still pristine today due to Kodachrome's unusual archival properties, and is available in a variety of editions on VHS and DVD, such as Farben 1939 - Tag der Deutschen Kunst in München.
+For the Haus der Kunst opening the Day of German Art was staged on 18 July 1937.
+On the day, a parade with 6,000 participants and floats depicted the values, aesthetics, and grand aspirations of Nazi art.
+However, the carefully selected Nazi art did not attract the expected number of visitors.
+The Nazi elite had to purchase a large number of Nazi artwork to give the opening the veneer of success.

 Post-war

-After the end of World War II, the museum building was first used by the American occupation forces as an officers' mess; in that time, the building came to be known as the "P1", a shortening of its street address.
-The building's original purpose can still be seen in such guises as the swastika-motif mosaics in the ceiling panels of its front portico.
+After the end of World War II, the museum building was first used by the US Army occupation forces as an officers' mess.
+The building's original purpose could still be seen in such guises as the swastika-motif mosaics in the ceiling panels of its front portico.

 Beginning in 1946, the museum rooms, now partitioned into several smaller exhibition areas, started to be used as temporary exhibition space for trade shows and visiting art exhibitions.
 Some parts of the museum were also used to showcase works from those of Munich's art galleries that had been destroyed during the war.
 The original steps at the building's entrance were removed to make way for a road tunnel, which opened in 1972.